jwen307/diamondintherough/README.md

 # Diamond in the Rough

-Note: The code is still in beta and is currently being refined.

 This is the implementation of the method proposed in [Diamond in the Rough: improving image realism by traversing the GAN latent space](https://arxiv.org/abs/2104.05518)